Man checking shellfish traps in shallow water

 The Water Monitoring Process

-To prevent any possibility of ice damage to equipment, data is generally recorded from March/April through November/December.
+To prevent any possibility of ice damage to equipment, data is generally recorded from March/April through November/December, though pier-based sites in Cotuit Bay and Pleasant Bay record year-round.
+A quality assurance project plan (QAPP) is in place for this project, and archived data are available for sharing.

-Marine Program Specialist deploying water quality sensors into a weighted housing at low tide
+Marine Program Specialist deploying water quality sensor at mid tide.

 Who uses this data?